CarstenNZ/slither-wiki/Detector-Documentation.md

     }
 }
 ```
-`updateOwner()` has no event, so it is difficult to track off-chain changes in the buy price.
+`setBuyPrice()` has no event, so it is difficult to track off-chain changes in the buy price.

 ### Recommendation